 Beyond just telling one’s story, gerontologists and therapists are discovering a wealth of benefits from telling one’s story, from lowering blood pressure to coming to terms with childhood trauma.
+To simply understanding yourself.

 That’s beyond the great gift that others receive in connecting to family and history.